top of page

 2023

-Case Study
+Real World Case Study

-In 2023, students pitched solutions to a real world sustainability problem around reducing emissions in the dairy industry.
 The case challenge was provided by our cornerstone partners UNSW Digital Grid Futures Institute.
 Thank you to co-sponsors Tank Stream Labs, One Ventures and Quest Payment Systems.

+In 2023 students pitched solutions for reducing emissions in the dairy industry.
 There are many steps in the life cycle of dairy products.
 All steps of this process produce emissions in various ways.
 The Australian dairy industry has made a commitment to minimise their environmental footprint and reduce their greenhouse gas emissions by 30% by 2030, while global demand for dairy is expected to increase by approximately 60 percent by 2050.
 Considering this, impactful changes are needed to ensure the Australian dairy industry can reach their 2030 target.
-What would you pitch?

 IMG_8121 2.HEIC

-Thank You Sponsors
+Sponsors

 The future is bright because of you.